garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 Now it's time to configure the heart of any Garden configuration, the `project`.

-Edit the `project.garden.yml` with your favorite editor and let's add the following code into it.
+Edit or create the `project.garden.yml` with your favorite editor and add the following code into it.

 First, the project and environment configuration.
 In this project we are just going to have 1 environment called `prod` so let's add the configuration for it.